Polymer/old-docs-site/getting-the-code.md

 The [`toolkit`](https://github.com/toolkitchen/toolkit) repository contains the guts of the project.
-It pulls in the [`platform`](https://github.com/toolkitchen/platform) polyfill repo as a submodule, contains examples, demos, tools, and hosts the [Toolkit kernel](toolkit-kernel-explainer.html).
+It pulls in the [`platform`](https://github.com/toolkitchen/platform) polyfill repo as a submodule, contains tools, tests, and hosts the [Toolkit kernel](toolkit-kernel-explainer.html).

 If you want to see the development activity, checkout the _master_ branch directly: